reinteractive-open/installfest_guides/source/guides/installfest41/finishing_a_basic_blog.md

 </html>
 ```

 Refresh your browser or navigate to [http://localhost:3000](http://localhost:3000) to see the changes you've just made.
-Feel free to no go ahead and edit the header and footer html files now to make your blog truly personal.
+Feel free to go ahead and edit the header and footer html files now to make your blog truly personal.

 If you've been entirely successful (and if you haven't feel free to ask for some help) then your blog should be looking something like this: